Law (Space Law) LLM

 Watch Professor Christopher Newman discuss the moral and legal questions which underscore the New Space Age in his recent TedTalk.
 You can also watch his introduction the Space Law LLM, as well as a inspiring video showcasing Northumbria's involvement in space exploration.

-The 24/7 University Library achieves some of the highest levels of student satisfaction in the UK, and has held the Cabinet Office accreditation for Customer Service Excellence since 2010.
+The 24/7 University Library receives high levels of student satisfaction each year, and has held the Cabinet Office accreditation for Customer Service Excellence since 2010.

-If you already have a qualifying UK law degree, this course will help you to enhance your CV with a specialism so that you stand out when competing for training contracts.
+If you already have a qualifying UK law degree, this course will help you to enhance your CV with a specialism so that you stand out when competing for training contracts or pupillages.

 This course is also an excellent route to PhD study if you are seeking an academic career within the field of law.